bartekuznik/Django_MVT_with_3part_API/README.md

-# Design and implementation of a web application supporting the rental of medical equipment
+# Design and implementation of a web application for contact data

 ## Table of Contents